Page last updated:

 - Venue dress codes

 - Changes to the liquor laws to benefit licensees and the community

 - Information updates

-Each licence type has different trading conditions for the days on and surrounding the Christmas and New Years public holidays.
-This fact sheet provides a reference for the 2013/2014 holiday period.
+Each licence type has different trading conditions for the days on and surrounding the Easter long weekend.
+This fact sheet provides a reference for Easter 2014.

 The report on the five year statutory review of the Liquor Act 2007 and the Gaming and Liquor Administration Act 2007 has been released.

 A copy of the report and more information about the review is available here.

 Since October 2008, the Government has implemented a scheme to regulate licensed premises with high levels of assault and other violent incidents.
 The scheme is implemented based on violent incident data compiled twice yearly by the NSW Bureau of Crime Statistics and Research (BOCSAR).
 Venues with violent incidents attributed to them are categorised into three levels depending on the number of incidents.
 Special conditions and restrictions are applied to the venues depending on the level into which they are categorised.
 The latest information on the scheme and a full list of violent venues is available here.